 Yet that’s what we tend to do.
 We internalise these expert voices without reflecting on them.
 We allow them to stiffle our potential, instill fear in us.
 We become living, walking self fulfilling prophecies.

 The truth is, whether we think we can or we can’t, we are usually right because we will act accordingly.
-If we think we can’t, we will refrain from trying or stop early in the fight.
-If we think we can, we will not give up until we figure out a way to win.

 I’m not advocating being fool hardy and ignoring common sense.
 Don’t jump off a cliff and ignore gravity believing you can fly.
 Obviously.